chinapedia/wikipedia.abstract.en/Page/Resistor.md

 Potentiometers

-Potentiometer_1.jpg Potentiometer_cutaway_drawing.png 12_surface_mount_potentiometers.jpgs.]]
+s.]]
 A potentiometer (colloquially, _pot_) is a three-terminal resistor with a continuously adjustable tapping point controlled by rotation of a shaft or knob or by a linear slider.[25]
 The name _potentiometer_ comes from its function as an adjustable voltage divider to provide a variable potential at the terminal connected to the tapping point.
 Volume control in an audio device is a common application of a potentiometer.
 A typical low power potentiometer _(see drawing)_ is constructed of a flat resistance element _(B)_ of carbon composition, metal film, or conductive plastic, with a springy phosphor bronze wiper contact _(C)_ which moves along the surface.
 An alternate construction is resistance wire wound on a form, with the wiper sliding axially along the coil.[26]
 These have lower resolution, since as the wiper moves the resistance changes in steps equal to the resistance of a single turn.[27]

 High-resolution multiturn potentiometers are used in precision applications.
 These have wire-wound resistance elements typically wound on a helical mandrel, with the wiper moving on a helical track as the control is turned, making continuous contact with the wire.
 Some include a conductive-plastic resistance coating over the wire to improve resolution.
 These typically offer ten turns of their shafts to cover their full range.
 They are usually set with dials that include a simple turns counter and a graduated dial, and can typically achieve three digit resolution.
 Electronic analog computers used them in quantity for setting coefficients, and delayed-sweep oscilloscopes of recent decades included one on their panels.

 Resistance decade boxes

-Odporová_dekáda_KURBELWIDERSTAND_(A).jpg.]]
+.]]
 A resistance decade box or resistor substitution box is a unit containing resistors of many values, with one or more mechanical switches which allow any one of various discrete resistances offered by the box to be dialed in.
 Usually the resistance is accurate to high precision, ranging from laboratory/calibration grade accuracy of 20 parts per million, to field grade at 1%.
 Inexpensive boxes with lesser accuracy are also available.
 All types offer a convenient way of selecting and quickly changing a resistance in laboratory, experimental and development work without needing to attach resistors one by one, or even stock each value.
 The range of resistance provided, the maximum resolution, and the accuracy characterize the box.
 For example, one box offers resistances from 0 to 100 megohms, maximum resolution 0.1 ohm, accuracy 0.1%.[28]

 Special devices